MosheBerman/Surfboard/README.md

 `pod 'Surfboard'`

+Import `SRFSurfboard.h` to get access to all of the great features of Surfboard.

 Getting Started
 ---
 When we talk about Surfboards, we talk about a set of panels.
 Each panel is a screenful of information, including some text, an image or screenshot, and optionally, a button.

+Take a look at the Sample Data directory for an idea of what a sample JSON configuration looks like.

 Showing a Surfboard
 ---